nuhkoca/kotlin-android-fastlane-firebase-app-distribution/README.md

     )
     ```

-6. ***Optional***: We can also add a plugin called **increment_version_code**.
+6. ***Optional***: We can also add a plugin called [increment_version_code](https://github.com/Jems22/fastlane-plugin-increment_version_code).
 This will increment app's version code in each release.
 This can be used in **Deploy to Play Store** part.
 In this example, I just used it in Firebase distribution part to imitate the scenario.

    ```
    increment_version_code(